-Youth activism (ages 14-18) is often seen as a period of 'moratorium' in which youth search for their identity and place within adult society, often with utopian aspirations.
+Youth activism (ages 14-18) is often seen as a period of “moratorium” in which youth search for their identity and place within adult society, often with utopian aspirations.
 These characteristics encompass both legal and socio-cultural aspects, and they can vary from one society to another but are typically defined based on the societal roles attributed to individuals in certain age groups.
-Essentially, these aspects reflect the capacity of adult society to accommodate and permit this phase of youth development which plays a significant role in how the establishment views and responds to youth activism, whether through educational, therapeutic, or disciplinary means.
-It is an essential factor in examining the relationship between adults and youth in society, differentiating between a more forgiving and educational approach towards those defined as 'youth' and a more rigid stance towards more adult protests, often perceived as seeking fundamental societal change and, consequently, viewed as more threatening.
+Essentially, these aspects reflect the capacity of adult society to accommodate and permit this phase of youth development, which plays a significant role in how the establishment views and responds to youth activism, whether through educational, therapeutic, or disciplinary means.
+It is an essential factor in examining the relationship between adults and youth in society, differentiating between a more forgiving and educational approach towards those defined as “youth” and a more rigid stance towards more adult protests, often perceived as seeking fundamental societal change and, consequently, viewed as more threatening.
 Stitzlein (2011) suggests a more positive view of youth protest.
-She talks about ‘dissent’ that “begins when a citizen openly ‘disagrees' with the consensus of a community or the dictates of those in power” (74), suggesting that dissent can be interpreted either as opposition to the status quo or as a process for keeping societies adaptive and democratic (Stitzlein, 2022).
+She talks about “dissent” that “begins when a citizen openly ‘disagrees’ with the consensus of a community or the dictates of those in power” (74), suggesting that dissent can be interpreted either as opposition to the status quo or as a process for keeping societies adaptive and democratic (Stitzlein, 2022).
 This view offers a new way of thinking about the dominant dichotomy in Israeli research of conforming versus non-compliance (Mayseless & Salomon, 2003).
-This is important since in Israel, the age 18 marks for most of the Jewish youth the beginning of the phase of young adulthood as they are recruited into the army.
-In addition to seeing historic youth activism through a dualistic lens (rebelling vs. conforming), The research about youth culture in Israel also emphasizes the social aspects of youth life (Heilbronner, 2011), and specifically explores its ethnic, national, and religious identities and possible encounters or mutual alienation (Schnell & Bar-Tal, 2021; Ditlmann & Samii, 2016; Sherer, 2007).
+This is important since in Israel, the age of 18 marks for most of the Jewish youth the beginning of the phase of young adulthood as they are recruited into the army.
+In addition to seeing historic youth activism through a dualistic lens (rebelling vs. conforming), the research concerning youth culture in Israel also emphasizes the social aspects of youth life (Heilbronner, 2011).
+More specifically, the research explores its ethnic, national, and religious identities as well as possible encounters or mutual alienation (Schnell & Bar-Tal, 2021; Ditlmann & Samii, 2016; Sherer, 2007).

 The Urban Context of Youth Activism

 Turning to our second theoretical domain, we note that while most of the research on youth activism reviewed above focused on urban youth, the specific context of urban culture has received limited attention.
 Adoni & Ben-Sira (1973) addressed the urban participation in youth movements, and Hasson (1993) referred to urban-social movements of young people in Jerusalem; however, neither viewed youth as part of an urban context.
 With a more historical perspective, Dror (2001) explored personal and national identity among secular urban Jewish youth in Palestine during the 1920s and 1930s; but, again, there was no explicit exploration of the connection between urban context and youth attitudes.
-Similarly, in Heilbronner's examination of youth’s counterculture during the 1960s and 1980s (2011), the urban space was explicitly referenced but the study did not address how the behavior of young people was influenced by urban settings.
-However, in his latest research (2024) which examines the counterculture of middle-class youth of European descent in Tel Aviv, Heilbronner looks at the impact of urban built environment on youth culture.
+Similarly, in Heilbronner's examination of youth’s counterculture during the 1960s and 1980s (2011), the urban space was explicitly referenced, but the study did not address how the behavior of young people was influenced by urban settings.
+However, in his latest research (2024), which examines the counterculture of middle-class youth of European descent in Tel Aviv, Heilbronner looks at the impact of urban built environment on youth culture.

 The definition of urbanism regards the modern city as a force shaping civil society.
-Pioneers like Simmel, Park, Engels, and Marx laid the groundwork for understanding modern urban society, and researchers from the "Chicago School" furthered the field with the concept of 'urban ecology,' seeking to establish connections between the physical and social aspects of cities and to uncover their underlying social logic.
+Pioneers like Simmel, Park, Engels, and Marx laid the groundwork for understanding modern urban society, and researchers from the "Chicago School" furthered the field with the concept of “urban ecology,” seeking to establish connections between the physical and social aspects of cities and to uncover their underlying social logic.
 Since then, the study of urbanism has witnessed numerous developments.